How to Get a Cigarette Smell Out of Leather Furniture

 Mild Laundry Detergent

-Mild laundry detergent can be another alternative in the unlikely occurrence that vinegar solution and baking soda fail to get the job done.
-Take note of the word ‘mild’ as using a strong laundry detergent may ruin the beautiful appearance of your leather couch or furniture.
+Mild laundry detergent can be another alternative in that vinegar solution and baking soda fail to get the job done.
+Take note of the word ‘mild’, as using a strong laundry detergent may ruin the beautiful appearance of your leather couch or furniture.

-If necessary, you may also apply leather conditioner to the leather furniture.
+You may also apply a leather conditioner to the leather furniture if necessary.
 This should help minimize the risks of the laundry detergent running the look of the couch.
 You may also use oils like olive oil or linseed oil if you don’t have a leather conditioner.

 Solution #5: Ventilating the Room